 - a.
 Students must be in complete uniform when they arrive at RCSA. - b.
 Only the approved RCSA jackets are allowed inside the building.
 Fleece jackets for Elementary and Windbreakers for Middle School.
 They may be purchased in the online uniform stores. - c.
 All shirts must be able to be tucked in shorts or pants with a belt (except kindergarten and first grade students) - d.
 Uniforms are expected to remain intact and appropriately worn throughout the entire day at school. - e.
-Students must remain in full uniform until after they leave RCSA_Shirts must remain tucked in even after school until they leave the school campus. - f.
-Friday's are spirit days; all students wear a spirit shirt (their grade color, club shirt, or RCSA t-shirt with jeans.
-Jeans must be blue denim with no rips.
-When there is no school on Eridays, students will still wear regular school uniforms on Thursdays.
-Spirit shirts and
+Students must remain in full uniform until after they leave RCSA, Shirts must remain tucked in even after school until they leave the school campus.

+- f.
+Fridays are spirit days; all students wear a spirit shirt (their grade color, club shirt, or RCSA t-shirt with jeans.
+Jeans must be solid blue denim with no rips or designs.
+Jean shorts must be at or just above the knee ("Bermuda" length).
+If more than 3 fingers above the knee, it is too short. - When there is no school on Fridays, students will still wear regular school uniforms on Thursdays.
+Spirit shirts and jeans are ONLY worn on Fridays.